lauCodx/Kryptonite-App/README.md

 ## Installation

-Follow these steps to get your development environment set up and run the Kid-Friendly LMS API locally.
+Follow these steps to get your development environment set up and run locally.

 `npm install`